SaiKrishnan57/DYTE_Code_Editor/README.md

-# CODE EDITOR REACT APPLICATION
+# Code Editor React Application

 This project is developed using React.js using Pastebin API.
 Installation Instruction given below